 With stricter legal requirements in place, based on the latest dike-safety knowledge, over 1500 kilometres of dike have now been strengthened, all over the country.
 The water boards and Rijkswaterstaat (the Directorate-General for Public Works and Water Management) are executing these duties via the High Water Protection Programme, which is also the principal source of funding for the 'Strong Lekdijk' project.

-Program Director Leon Nieuwland of the De Stichtse Rijnlanden Water Board (left) and Reinoud van Oosten, Divisional Director of Infrastructure at RPS.
+Program Director Leon Nieuwland of the De Stichtse Rijnlanden Water Board (left) and Reinoud van Oosten, Managing Director of Netherlands RPS.
 In the background, you can see the first contours of the recreational areas in the floodplains.